 I think it’s safe to assume we’ve all binged on Friends at some point in life.
 And we’ve probably fantasized about finding a roommate that cleans and cooks like Monica, or one who’s willing to take care of the bills when your audition doesn’t work out as Chandler does.
 Or at least about hosting one Friends-like Thanksgiving dinner with your roomie.

 As owning a place comes with a lot of difficulties in today’s market, renting is gaining more popularity among Americans.
 Whether you’re a live-in landlord or a tenant who’s looking to occupy that vacant room in your apartment, you’re probably dreading the moment when you will have to start looking for a new roommate and dive into thousands of ads on the internet not knowing where to start or who to trust.

 We understand the burden because we’ve all been there, so in an attempt to show you the best way to find a roommate, we’ve compiled a list of useful apps and websites that do just that.

 Circle for Roommates

 The concept of a ‘circle of friends’ lies at the very foundation of this roommate app.
 Circle believes you’d be better off moving in with friends, or friends of your friends.
 Yes, you’ve got it right, I’m referring to Facebook friends.
 For the app to work, though, both you and all the other users need to log in with your Facebook accounts and share locations.
 You swipe through people’s cards by liking or disliking them until you’ve found the right match.
-At the moment the app is only available for iOS.
+At the moment this roommate app is only available for iOS.